 For more good videos, visit trailershelf.com.

 In summary, good video leverages video as a visual, cinematic tool, a way to translate the narrative of the book into moving images to establish an emotional connection with the audience.
 Bad videos are “too literal” in the sense that they show no overarching concept or understanding of tone or any creative vision for using the medium of video to their advantage.
 Instead, they try to cut and paste the book onto video, which makes the experience flat, and unintentionally humorous or just plain painful to watch.
 The key is to tease the audience, to communicate emotion without giving too much away.
-After all, the joy and purpose of reading a book is to allow the reader’s imagination to roam free, to create his or her own version of the world of the story and the characters.
+After all, the joy and purpose of reading a book are to allow the reader’s imagination to roam free, to create his or her own version of the world of the story and the characters.

 How to Produce a Video

 No matter what your budget or scope of the video is, it should follow certain steps to proper execution:

 What’s inherently fascinating, timely, or socially relevant about your book?
 Perhaps there’s an unusual setting or character?
 What are the stakes?
 What is the genre/tone?
 What’s the core conflict or emotion?
 Who’s your audience?
 Is there an element of surprise or reversal that defies your reader’s expectations and compels them to want to know more?

 Will it be a book trailer or author video?
 Live-action, animation, documentary style, found footage, or a collage of images set to music?

 Your script will be your creative blueprint and also define your budget.
 Keep it short—the ideal length for a video is 90-180 seconds.
 Write out the action and dialogue.
 What do we see and hear?
 Don’t forget the call-to-action at the end of the video, i.e. your website/social media channels and purchase info.